 Results-oriented IT Professional with proven leadership skills.
-10 years experience as an IT Operations Manager, plus 5 years as technical and desktop IT support in an enterprise environment.
-I have a proven track record of motivating teams to consistently exceed service targets.
-I’ve recently completed a Masters of Business Administration and am now seeking a new professional challenge.
+Ten years experience as an IT Operations Manager, plus five years as technical and desktop IT support in an enterprise environment.
+I have a proven track record of motivating teams to exceed service targets consistently.
+I’ve recently completed a Masters in Business Administration and am now seeking a new professional challenge.

 Also, avoid airy, fairy statements.
 If a sentence doesn’t contain factual information, ditch it.
 As an example, “to utilise my skills in a professional environment for the mutual benefit of myself and employer”.

 Where is this sentence coming from?
-It is stating the obvious?
+Is it stating the obvious?
 Does it tell the future employer anything?

-Now onto the main body of your Australian Resume, yur professional or career history.
+Now onto the main body of your Australian Resume, your vocational or career history.

 Outline your career history in reverse chronological order (most recent job first)